prasad1041/Azure-Arm-Template-Tutorial/README.md

 # The template has the following sections:

-**Parameters** - Provide values during deployment.
+-**Parameters** - Provide values during deployment.
-**Variables** - Define values that are reused in templates.
+-**Variables** - Define values that are reused in templates.
 They can be constructed from parameter values.
-**User-defined functions** - Create customized functions that simplify template.
+-**User-defined functions** - Create customized functions that simplify template.
-**Resources** - Specify the resources to deploy.
+-**Resources** - Specify the resources to deploy.
-**Outputs** - Return values from the deployed resources.
+-**Outputs** - Return values from the deployed resources.

+# Modes of Deployment
+Azure Resource Manager supports two deployment modes: incremental and complete.

+- **Incremental mode**
+The default deployment mode is incremental.
+In this mode, Resource Manager doesn't delete anything.
+If resources exist in the resource group but aren't specified in the template, Resource Manager leaves them alone.
+Resources in the template are added to the resource group if they don't already exist, and if they do exist, Resource Manager updates them to the configuration in the template.

+- **Complete mode**
+You have to explicitly ask for your deployment to run in complete mode.
+When you use this mode, resources that exist in Azure but that aren't specified in the template are deleted.
+Complete mode doesn't delete all resources in your resource group.
+Some resource types are exempt.